dappforce/subsocial-docs/docs/develop/SubsocialStarter.md

 displayed_sidebar: developSidebar
 ---

-### Get started building on Subsocial quickly using Subsocial Starter
+### Get started building on Subsocial quickly using the Subsocial Starter

-**Subsocial Starter** is a create-react-app template that gives you initial template to start building on Subsocial.
-It has all the necessary dependencies and configurations that are required to quickly start.
+**Subsocial Starter** is a create-react-app template that gives you an initial template to start building on Subsocial.
+It has all of the necessary dependencies and configurations that are required to quickly start.

 :::info

-Starter is the foundational layer for using Subsocial JS SDK in a React app.
+The Starter is the foundational layer for using the Subsocial JS SDK in a React app.

 :::

-The starter template provides the following features:
+The Starter template provides the following features:

 - Installed package dependencies like **@subsocial/api** and **@polkadot/api**
 - API Configurations for **Testnet** and **Mainnet** to switch easily
 - React context hooks for Subsocial APIs automatically connects and exposes necessary methods
 - Polkadotjs Wallet methods to easily fetch connected accounts and send transactions for signing

-### Create new project
+### Create a new project

-Open terminal, and run the following command:
+Open the terminal, and run the following command:

 ```typescript
   npx create-react-app my-app --template subsocial-starter
 ```

-Now, the project is created inside `/my-app` directory.
+Now, the project is created inside the `/my-app` directory.

-Run the following command next in the terminal:
+Next, run the following command in the terminal:

 ```typescript
   cd my-app && yarn